ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 One thing that makes Ray so powerful is that it *unifies the actor abstraction with the task-parallel abstraction* inheriting the benefits of both approaches.
-Ray uses an underlying dynamic task graph abstraction to implement both actors and stateless tasks in the same framework.
+Ray uses an underlying dynamic task graph to implement both actors and stateless tasks in the same framework.
 As a consequence, these two abstractions are completely interoperable.
 Tasks and actors can be created from within other tasks and actors.
 Both return futures, which can be passed into other tasks or actor methods to introduce scheduling and data dependencies.
-As a result, Ray applications inherit the best features of both abstractions.
+As a result, Ray applications inherit the best features of both tasks and actors.

 ## Under the Hood